nus-cs2103-AY2021S1/tp/README.md

 ![Ui](docs/images/Ui.png)

+#### Introduction

 * **ZooKeep** is a desktop app for managing animals under a zookeeper’s care, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, ZooKeep can get your management tasks done faster than traditional GUI apps.

   Example usages:
   * Adding a new animal under your care.